Patrick-Bacza/sp500-stockPrice-pipeline/README.md

 ### Limitations
   ##        The SP500 can and does remove and add companies infrequently throughout the year.
 For Example, Silicon Valley Bank was removed when it collapsed.
 Currently I do not have a way to automatically check and handle this.
 I have to periodically check the SP500 website for these updates and then manually add the companies to the database.
 Furthermore, I then have to run a data extraction script to get the historical data for any added companies.
 ## Further Enhancements
+      ### The S&P 500 index periodically removes and adds companies to the index.
+The pipeline currently doesn't have the functionality to automatically take care of this.
+I have to manually add any new companies added to the index.
+Currently, the only way to find out about additions and subtractions is by waiting for statements from the index.
+Thus, it is not possible yet to set an automated way to check for any additions, grab the historical stock data and add them to the database.
+In the future, I would liek to find a way to automate handling slowly changing dimensions.